 This is something you would need to approach your airline about.
 If you had booked accommodation separately, then you will need to approach the accommodation provider to see what your options are.
 You may be able to include this in your claim to the airline.
 If the airline will not accept the claim for the accommodation costs then it may be that you bank or credit card provider can support with this via Section 75 of the consumer credit act.
 Please contact your credit or debit card company for details on the process.
 There are some details further down the page as to who you can approach for help and support before submitting a claim to us.

-I had to cancel due to local government restrictions at the location I was due to stay before the FCDO advice against all but essential travel was announced
+I had to cancel due to local government restrictions at the location where I was due to stay – can I claim for this on my travel insurance policy?

 I had a claim declined previously as there was no FCDO restrictions in place, but now there is – can you reassess my claim?

 Unfortunately, this is not an option, our appointed Claims team can only assess claims based on facts and information available that applied at the time of you cancelling the trip and submitting the claim.